-This picture book is a hardcover edition was published by Random House for Young Readers on February 24, 1998 and has 72 pages.
+picture book that was published by Random House for Young Readers on February 24, 1998 and has 72 pages.

 Explore it on Goodreads or Amazon.